heliziii/heliziii.github.io/_pages/about.md

 I am a forth-year [CSE](https://cse.ucsd.edu/) Ph.D. student at the University of California San Diego, advised by Professor [Melissa Gymrek](https://gymreklab.com/people.html).
 Before joining UCSD, I received my B.Sc. in Computer Engineering from Sharif University of Technology.
 My research focuses on developing methods to explore ancestral genome diversity and its impact on human traits.

-In the summer of 2022, I was an intern in the AI lab at Illumina, Inc. where I had the pleasure to work with Petko Fiziev.
+In the summer of 2022, I was an intern in the AI lab at Illumina, Inc. where I had the pleasure of working with Petko Fiziev.
+Currently, I am an intern in the Michelangelo team at Uber, where I am fortunate to work with Bo Ling, Raajay Viswanathan, and Eric Chen.

 <br>